On a generalization of affinoid varieties: Tate's acyclicity theorem

 We call the $G$-topology on $X$ induced by finite covering by strict rational domains the rational $G$-topology on $X$.

-\begin{lemma} Let $\sU$ be a strict rational covering of $X$, then there exists a strict Laurent covering $\sV$ of $X$ such that for any $V \in \sV$ the covering $\sU|_V$ is a strict rational covering of $V$, which is generated by units in $\cO_X(V)$. \begin{proof} The proof is identical to \cite{BGR} lemma 8.2.2/3.
-Let $f_1, ..., f_n \in \cO_X(X)$ be the elements which generate the rational covering $\sU$.
+\begin{lemma} Let $\sU$ be a rational covering of $X$, then there exists a Laurent covering $\sV$ of $X$ such that for any $V \in \sV$ the covering $\sU|_V$\footnote{$\sU|_V$ denotes the elements of $\sU$ which are subsets of $V$.} is a rational covering of $V$, which is generated by units in $\cO_X(V)$. \end{lemma} \begin{proof} The proof is very similar to \cite{BGR} lemma 8.2.2/3.
+Let $f_1, \ldots, f_n \in \cO_X(X)$ be the elements which generate the rational covering $\sU$.
 Choose a constant $c \in k^\times$ such that